 European Endowment for Democracy

 Open all year around.
-This funding pool support publishing platforms, innovative news and information outlets.
+This funding pool support pualishing platforms, innovative news and information outlets.
 Bloggers from Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine can apply for financial support.
 Successful applicants will receive EUR€40,000 to EUR€60,000.

 Free Press Unlimited Reporters Respond